UpsilonDiesBackwards/portfolio-site/content/projects/game-jam-mouse-code.md

 ## Fin.

 So yeah that was a short recap of one of first games I have contributed to that I am actually proud of!
-If you want to play the game you can find it [here](https://upsilondiesbackwardss.itch.io/mouse-code), alternatively you can find the source code of it on my [github](https://github.com/UpsilonDiesBackwards/morsecode-2d).
+If you want to play the game you can find it [here] (if you wish to play the game you must open it in Unity or else the collision doesn't work. ) (https://upsilondiesbackwardss.itch.io/mouse-code), alternatively you can find the source code of it on my [github](https://github.com/UpsilonDiesBackwards/morsecode-2d).

 The next game jam we shall be doing will be an interesting experience.
 It is quite ambitious and will be challenging, but I am fully confident in my producing skills and my six other team members (including Will :o)